 - Acupuncture.
 This may help but you may need several sessions to get any relief.

 - Surgery as a last resort.

-I’ve enjoyed sharing my experiences with neuropathy and hope that you’ve learned something.
+I’ve enjoyed sharing my experiences with diabetic neuropathy and feet and hope that you’ve learned something.
 It is nothing to be taken lightly and keeping watch of your feet is extremely important.
 For something that would give you even more help with neuropathy, check this out!
 If you have any questions or would like to leave a comment, it would be appreciated and I will respond quickly.
 Thank you!